Alexandria Ocasio-Cortez credits talking issues, not Trump, for upset win in Democratic primary

 Breaking News Emails

-Alexandria Ocasio-Cortez, the 28-year-old first-time candidate whose victory over incumbent Rep. Joe Crowley in a New York Democratic congressional primary Tuesday night sent shockwaves through Washington, has a few words of advice for her fellow Democrats: Sharpen your message and avoid petty squabbles with President Donald Trump.
+Alexandria Ocasio-Cortez, the 28-year-old first-time candidate whose victory over Rep. Joe Crowley in a New York Democratic primary Tuesday night sent shockwaves through Washington, has a few words of advice for her fellow Democrats: sharpen your message and avoid petty squabbles with President Donald Trump.

-"I think that's really the path forward... getting into Twitter fights with the president is not exactly I think where we're going to find progress as a nation," she added.
+"I think that's really the path forward," she added.
+"Getting into Twitter fights with the president is not exactly I think where we're going to find progress as a nation."

 Breaking News Emails

-Ocasio-Cortez ran a bare-bones campaign and was outspent by an 18-1 margin.
-She argued that Crowley had lost touch with his diverse district, both ideologically and demographically, in part due to spending so much time in Washington.
+Ocasio-Cortez, a member of the Democratic Socialists of America who organized for Sen. Bernie Sanders, I-Vt., during his 2016 presidential bid, ran a bare-bones campaign and was outspent 18 to 1.
+She argued that Crowley had lost touch with his diverse district, both ideologically and demographically, in part because he had spent so much time in Washington.

 "Our campaign was focused on just a laser-focused message of economic, social and racial dignity for working-class Americans, especially those in Queens and the Bronx.
 We were very clear about our message, very clear about our priorities and very clear about the fact that even if you've never voted before we are talking to you," she said.